Rey810/from-the-mountain/src/pages/2020-08-05-post-two/index.md

 You see what I'm getting at, right?
 We know better.
 We always know better.
 But somehow we still fall prey to bad habits.
 If you identified with even one of the above points, then maybe your life will become a little less cluttered, a little more purposeful, if you sought to become mindful and practice digital minimalism.
 Even if it makes your life 5% more engaged and meaningful, it's a win in our continual quest to be ["happier" and more "at ease"](https://www.youtube.com/watch?v=O4SzvsMFaek).

-<h2 id="how-can-i-become-more-digitally-minimal">How Can I Become More Digitally Minimal?</h2>
+<h2 id="how-can-i-become-more-digitally-minimal">6.
+How Can I Become More Digitally Minimal?</h2>

 So, what can you do **_practically_** to take back a little more control of your life where [your brain is less reactive to a notification popping up on your smartphone](http://sitn.hms.harvard.edu/flash/2018/dopamine-smartphones-battle-time/)